-Imagine if a hacker was able to take control of this system and could change a green code red, or vice versa.
+If a hacker was able to take control of this system, they'd have the power to change a green code red, or vice versa.

 Some commentators have pointed out that there’s an awkward truth behind our opposition to tracking apps:

 Most of the time there’s no need for these companies to know where we are.
 Instead, they use this information for marketing.
-And because we want the app, we accept it.
+And because we want the app, we mostly accept it without complaint.